veben/veben.github.io/_posts/2024-05-30-mario-tf-civo-k8s.md

 ```

 ### 2. Providers
-In `providers.tf`, cconfigure the Civo and Helm providers:
+In `providers.tf`, configure the Civo and Helm providers:
 ```hcl
 terraform {
   required_providers {